• Skip to primary navigation

 cherry tomatoes basil pasta

 I can’t imagine anything more comforting than a bowl of pasta and the perfect cherry tomato sauce to pair it with.
 Some of my absolute favorites are this Vegan Pasta Carbonara and creamy Alfredo Sauce.
-At the top of that list is definitely this easy Italian classic cherry tomato basil pasta or angel hair pomodoro.
+At the top of that list is definitely this easy Italian classic pasta with cherry tomatoes and basil or angel hair pomodoro.

 The sauce uses sweet sun gold and red cherry tomatoes for their thin skin and fragrance.
-This results in the tomatoes bursting into the most unforgettable sauce to dress your capellini noodles.
+This results in the tomatoes bursting into the most unforgettable sauce to dress your capellini noodles or favorite pasta.
 No cream, no butter, just tomatoes, lemon and olive oil.

 cherry tomatoes pasta

-If you’ve been searching for the quintessential fresh summer pasta sauce, I couldn’t imagine a better recipe.
+If you’ve been searching for the quintessential fresh summery tomato basil pasta sauce, I couldn’t imagine a better recipe.
 This is simply the best and you’ll never change my mind.
 From the perfection of al dente cooked angel hair noodles with the fresh and zesty sauce, this pasta dinner is everything!

 fresh cherry tomato basil pasta sauce